 In an online learning system, online assessment is always a challenge (Liu and Chen, 2018).
-Clucators have studied a variety of methods for conducting online assessments.
-Over the ears, instantant of the store have devoted a great deal of work to online assessments (Barber et al., 2015), exploring ways such as online quizzes (Lowe, 2015), online discussions (Kent et al., 2016)
+Educators have studied a variety of methods for conducting online assessments.
+Over the years, instructors have devoted a great deal of work to online assessments (Barber et al., 2015), exploring ways such as online quizzes (Lowe, 2015), online discussions (Kent et al., 2016)

-learning analysis to assess online learning 6 Nyland et al., 2017) or online video conferencing (Dyment and Downing, 2018) Most of the methods and activities presented in the literature are in the scope of asynchronous assessment; there are little research and practice in the field of online synchronous assessment (Chao et al., 2012), one of which is by using web videoconferencing (Liu and Chen, 2018).
+learning analysis to assess online learning (Nyland et al., 2017) or online video conferencing (Dyment and Downing, 2018) Most of the methods and activities presented in the literature are in the scope of asynchronous assessment; there are little research and practice in the field of online synchronous assessment (Chao et al., 2012), one of which is by using web videoconferencing (Liu and Chen, 2018).